How to Publish an AI Research Paper – Step-by-Step Guide

 • Submitting outside the journal’s scope

-• Insufficient methodological detail or missing reporting standards
+• Insufficient methodological detail

-• Weak positioning of the contribution within related work
+• Weak positioning of the contribution

-• Inconsistent references and citation formatting
+• Inconsistent references and formatting

-• Omitting ethics, consent, or disclosure statements when required
+• Missing ethics, consent, or disclosure statements

 Final Notes